 Vegetables – The sauce adds a great taste to grilled or sautéed vegetables, especially asparagus, green beans, brussels sprouts, artichokes, and broccoli.

-This sauce can be refrigerated for 3-4 days.
+Lemon butter garlic sauce can be refrigerated in an airtight container for 3-4 days.
 Heat it in a microwave or over the stovetop before using it.

 This sauce freezes well, too.
-Let it cool completely and then transfer it into a freezer-safe container.
+Let it cool completely, and then transfer it into a freezer-safe container.
 Freeze for up to 2 months.
 I like to freeze it in small containers for one-time use.
-Thaw the sauce overnight in the refrigerator or for 3- 4 hours on the counter.
+Thaw the sauce overnight in the refrigerator or counter for 3- 4 hours.
 Then heat and use.

 You Might Also Like